nrjais/iced_plugins/plugins/auto_updater/README.md

 ## Features

 - Check for updates from GitHub releases with automatic OS and architecture detection
-- Download and verify release assets with SHA256 checksums
+- Download and verify release assets with **required** SHA256 checksum verification
 - Install updates on macOS (.dmg, .tar.gz, .zip) and Linux (.deb)
 - Progress tracking for downloads
 - Configurable automatic or manual update checks